Skip to main content

 NOTE: This event is also triggered when the magnet tab is too close to the sensor.
 There should be at least 1 mm gap between the sensor and the magnet.

-• Humidity Event: This event triggers if a configured humidity alert profile is exceeded and indicates a humidity abnormality is present.
+This event triggers if a configured humidity Alert Profile is exceeded and indicates a humidity abnormality is present.

-• Insufficient RSSI: Event triggers if the MT RSSI (Received Signal Strength Indicator) falls below the required minimum.
+This event triggers if the sensor RSSI (Received Signal Strength Indicator) falls below the required minimum value.

 Screen Shot 2021-02-03 at 4.29.03 PM.png

-• Temperature event: This event triggers if a configured temperature alert profile is exceeded and indicates a temperature abnormality is present.
+This event triggers if a configured temperature Alert Profile is exceeded and indicates a temperature abnormality is present.

-• USB connections: This event triggers when a USB cable is inserted or removed from an MT.
+This event triggers when a USB cable is inserted or removed from a sensor.

-• Water cable connection: The event triggers if a water cable is added or removed from an MT device.
+The event triggers if a water detection cable is added or removed from a sensor.

 Screen Shot 2021-02-03 at 4.35.48 PM.png